-- Babies/young children are usually changed within sight or hearing of other staff whilst always maintaining their dignity and privacy.
-Where the layout of the setting makes this difficult to achieve, the setting manager completes a risk assessment to ensure that alternative arrangements are in place - Key persons have a list of personalised changing or checking times for the babies and toddlers in their care. - Key persons undertake changing babies in their key groups wherever possible; back up key persons change them if the key person is absent. - Nappy changing areas are warm; there are no bright lights shining down in babies' eyes. - Each baby has their own basket to hand, containing their nappies and changing wipes; there may also be a special toy for the baby to play with. - Members of staff put on aprons before changing starts and the area is prepared, gloves are always worn for soiled nappies. - All members of staff are familiar with the hygiene procedures and carry these out when changing nappies. - Key persons ensure that nappy changing is relaxed and a happy time for babies. - Key persons never turn their back on a child or leave them unattended on a changing mat. - Key persons are gentle when changing; they allow time for communicating with the baby, talking, and responding to the baby's sounds.
-They allow time for play and 'rituals' that the baby enjoys, such as gently tickling tummies or toes. - Key persons avoid pulling faces and making negative comment about the nappy contents. - Key persons do not make inappropriate comments about babies' genitals, nor attempt to pull back a baby boy's foreskin to clean unless there is a genuine need to do so for hygiene purposes.
+- Babies/young children are usually changed within sight or hearing of other staff whilst maintaining their dignity and privacy at all times.
+Where the layout of the setting makes this difficult to achieve, the setting manager completes a risk assessment to ensure that alternative arrangements are in place - Key persons have a list of personalised changing or checking times for the babies and toddlers in their care. - Key persons undertake changing babies in their key groups wherever possible; back up key persons change them if the key person is absent. - Nappy changing areas are warm; there are no bright lights shining down in babies' eyes. - There are mobiles or other objects of interest to take the baby's attention. - Each baby has their own basket to hand, containing their nappies and changing wipes; there may also be a special toy for the baby to play with. - Members of staff put on aprons before changing starts and the area is prepared, gloves are always worn for soiled nappies. - All members of staff are familiar with the hygiene procedures and carry these out when changing nappies. - Key persons ensure that nappy changing is relaxed and a happy time for babies. - Key persons never turn their back on a child or leave them unattended on a changing mat.